 Longer days, brighter sunshine, and spring fever are about to hit, and with that comes the travel bug.
 Travel can be hindered by hearing loss, but there are many options for overcoming any adversity.

 Travelling, especially on airplanes, can be difficult for those who are hard of hearing, but many airlines are taking additional steps to improve their flying experience.
 Here are a few ways domestic airlines have made life easier for those with hearing loss:

-- Monitors in front of gate show arrivals and departures mirroring audio announcements.
+- Monitors in front of the gate show arrivals and departures mirroring audio announcements.

-- Telecommunication device for the deaf (TDDs) are often available within the airport to aid in communication.
+- Telecommunication devices for the deaf (TDDs) are often available within the airport to aid in communication.

 - Safety assistants are also available for solo riders with hearing aids who need additional help.

 - Those with hearing loss are prohibited from flying in the exit row so be sure to check your seat location when booking.